Famous black cats from movies and TV

 First appearing as Mister Geppetto’s cheeky pet in Pinocchio, Figaro went on to star in many other Disney short films on the insistence of Walt Disney himself.
 Walt loved the little kitten so much, he even made him Minnie Mouse’s own pet moggy.
 If owning a black cat is good enough for Minnie, it’s certainly good enough for us!

 To celebrate the beautiful black cat, get involved in National Black Cat Day on 27 October.
-Visit www.cats.org.uk/black-cats to download our colour chart to find out your own black cat’s true shade or find a monochrome moggy you can give a loving home.
+You can download our colour chart to find out your own black cat’s true shade or find a monochrome moggy you can give a loving home.